sualigunduz/dsa210-termproject/README.md

 | National (Environmental) Risk Index | 1.136174 |
 | Median AQI                          | 1.134710 |

-Our VIF values are considerably low, indicating that there is not multicollinearity that will harm our training.
+The VIF values are low, indicating that there is no multicollinearity between our features.

 #### Models and Parameters

-Because our dataset is not very large (approximately 1,000 rows with no NA values and 4 variables), training time is not a great concern.
-We will train a couple regression models with several hyperparameter configurations on multiples folds of training and testing data to try to achieve the best results possible.
+Given our dataset is not very large (approximately 1,000 rows with no missing values, and 4 variables), model training time is not a major concern.
+We will train several regression models with various hyperparameter configurations on multiple folds of training and testing data to achieve the best results.
 The following models were trained with the following hyperparameters:

 - **Multiple Linear Regression**
 - **K Nearest Neighbors**
-  - Number of neighbors ranging from 1 to 20.
+  - Number of neighbors ranging from 1 to 20
 - **Decision Tree**
-  - Maximum depth from select values between and including 3 and 30.
+  - Maximum depth: values from 3 to 30
-  - Minimum samples per leaf from select values between and including 2 and 10.
+  - Minimum samples per leaf: values from 2 to 10
 - **Random Forest**
-   - Maximum depth from select values between and including 5 and 10.
+   - Maximum depth: valeus from 5 to 10
-   - Number of estimators from select values between and including 50 and 500.
+   - Number of estimators: values from 50 to 500
 Cross-validation was used to find the optimal parameters for each machine learning model.
 Results were scored using R² values.

 #### Results of Machine Learning and Conclusions

-The optimal parameters of each model, along with their scores was found as the following:
+The optimal parameters of each model, along with their scores were found as follows:

 | Model Name        | R²    | RMSE  | Optimal Parameters                               |
 |-------------------|-------|-------|--------------------------------------------------|